Higher-Dimensional Timed Automata for Real-Time Concurrency: Languages of HDTAs

 Note that $\unt(\Lang(A)) = \{\loset{a \\ b}\}$ which is not closed under subsumption. \end{example}

-\begin{remark} We can now show why the precedence order of a tipomset \emph{cannot} generally be induced from the timestamps.
-Figure \ref{fi:twodiff} shows two HDTAs in which events labeled $a$ and $b$ happen instantly.
+\begin{remark} We give an example which shows that the precedence order of a tipomset \emph{cannot} generally be induced from the timestamps.
+Figure \ref{fi:twodiff} depicts two HDTAs in which events labeled $a$ and $b$ happen instantly.
 On the left, $a$ precedes $b$, and the language consists of the tipomset $ab$ with duration $0$ and $\sigma(a)=\sigma(b)=[0, 0]$.
-On the right, $a$ and $b$ are concurrent, and the language contains the tipomset $\loset{a\\b}$ with the same duration and timestamps. \end{remark}
+On the right, $a$ and $b$ are concurrent, and the language is the set $\left\lbrace \loset{a\\b}, ab, ba \right\rbrace$ all sharing the same duration and timestamps. \end{remark}